ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Challenges

 - **Input Handling**: Ensuring smooth real-time updates without causing flickers.
+(Needs more improvement)
 - **Visual Consistency**: Achieving a balanced and consistent look across all sections of the app.
 - **Error Handling**: Fully handling errors both from both backend and frontend.